 For instance, are users facing the issue with a feature or getting lost on a specific page on the site?
 On a broader scale, the forms themselves delve into areas of the user journey that are posing problems.

-If a brand or company does not possess this option for accumulating site visitors’ opinion, it is best to include a contact form to boost development.
+If a brand or company does not possess this option for accumulating site visitors’ opinions, it is best to include a contact form to boost development.
 Take note that if you keep a contact form on your site, there should be someone who should actively manage it and revert back to the users.

 Let’s say that your brand or product is new in the market and there isn’t sufficient data from the related sources to act upon.
 Now, what to do?
 Ask what your potential users think about the competitors.